Malvern High School (Ohio): 1999

-Dave Tucci was introduced as the new Malvern head coach in the spring of 1999, following the resignation of Steve Miller after a disappointing 5-5 campaign the year prior.
-Tucci's coaching style was immediately beneficial and the veteran group of seniors helped turn the Hornets around.
-Tucci installed a Wing-T offense and a rarely seen 6-2 defense, which proved to be one of the best defenses in the Inter Valley Conference.
-The Hornets started the year with three straight shutouts over Berlin Center Western Reserve, Sandy Valley and East Canton.
-The most points the defense would give up in a single game was 22, twice, to Newcomerstown in Week 5 and to Amanda-Clearcreek in the OHSAA Division V Regional Playoffs, the only two losses of the 1999 season.
-Arguably the biggest win of the season came in Week 7, where the Hornets shut down high-powered Toronto, a Division VI powerhouse, 8-6 on a cold and rainy afternoon in Malvern.
 The Hornets clinched a share of the IVC Championship with a 35-21 Week 9 win over West Lafayette-Ridgewood.
 The championship was their first since 1992.
 They finished the regular season 9-1.

 Malvern landed the #8 spot in the OHSAA Division V Regional Playoffs (Region 23), drawing Amanda-Clearcreek.
 The Aces were the clear favorite not only to win the game, but to win the Division V Championship.
 The Hornets played tough against the Aces early, taking a slight lead of 7-6 in the first half after blocking a punt and returning it for a touchdown.
 But Amanda was just too powerful and dominated the line of scrimmage on their way to a 22-7 win.
 The 22 points given up by the Hornets were the fewest points the Aces would score throughout the rest of the OHSAA playoffs on their way to the Division V State Championship.

 Malvern finished the season 9-2.